sidpalas/devops-directive-kubernetes-course/12-deploying-to-multiple-environments/README.md

 ### Pulumi (https://www.pulumi.com/kubernetes/)

 Similar to cdk8s, Pulumi also has the ability to define kubernetes resources in general purpose programming languages.
-If you are already using pulumi for managing Infrastructure as Code, it could be useful to also manage your kubenetes deployments there!
+If you are already using pulumi for managing Infrastructure as Code, it could be useful to also manage your kubernetes deployments there!